 “Oedipus Rex”; the tragedy; has been mentioned as one of the best tragedies ever written by Sophocles.
-Despite of its controversial genre, it gained fame in many countries.
-The play was translated in many modern languages and performed in the whole world.
-A reason due to which, “Oedipus Rex” got fame is that it was mentioned in “Poetics”.
-Aristotle, Greek philosopher and the author of “Poetics”, mentioned Oedipus Rex as an ideal tragedy.
-Numerous critics do not consider “Oedipus Rex” as perfect tragedy; they are of the view that if “Oedipus Rex” is judged in Aristotle’s requirements of tragedy even then it cannot be regarded as a Greek tragedy.
-On the other hand, some critics say that Aristotle rightly adjudged “Oedipus Rex” and it is a perfect Greek tragedy as per necessities of “Poetics”.
-Hence, this matter needs consideration and explanation is required to decide the genre of “Oedipus Rex”.
+Despite its controversial genre, it gained fame in many countries.
+The play was translated into many modern languages and performed around the whole world.
+A reason why “Oedipus Rex” got famous is that it was mentioned in “Poetics”.
+Aristotle, a Greek philosopher and the author of the book “Poetics”, mentioned Oedipus Rex as an ideal tragedy.
+Numerous critics do not consider “Oedipus Rex” a perfect tragedy; they are of the view that if “Oedipus Rex” is judged by Aristotle’s requirements of tragedy even then it cannot be regarded as a Greek tragedy.
+On the other hand, some critics say that Aristotle rightly adjudged “Oedipus Rex” and it is a perfect Greek tragedy as per the necessities of “Poetics”.
+Hence, this matter needs consideration and an explanation is required to decide the genre of “Oedipus Rex”.

 Tragedy and its purpose:

-Two types of genres have been mentioned in “Poetics”, in which one is comedy, whereas second is tragedy.
-Undoubtedly, “Oedipus Rex” is not a comedy then definitely it is tragedy but the matter of discussion is that if it is tragedy then why not it fulfills the constraints of a perfect tragedy.
+Two types of genres have been mentioned in “Poetics”, which are comedy and tragedy.
+Undoubtedly, “Oedipus Rex” is not a comedy then definitely it is a tragedy but the matter of discussion is that if it is a tragedy then why does not it fulfil the constraints of a perfect tragedy?
 Aristotle defined “Tragedy” in his book “Poetics in the following words:-

 “[tragedy is] the imitation of an action that is serious and also as having magnitude, complete in itself.”Poetics by Aristotle